gbdev/pandocs/content/Video_Display.md

 copy that RAM to OAM by using the DMA transfer function, initiated through DMA register (FF46).
-Besides, it is also possible to write data directly to the OAM area by using normal LD instructions, but this works only during the H-Blank and V-Blank periods.
+Besides, it is also possible to write data directly to the OAM area by using normal LD instructions, but this works only during the HBlank and VBlank periods.
 The current state of the LCD controller can be read out from the STAT register (FF41).

 # Accessing VRAM and OAM